 Chris also spoke often with his fellow teachers involved in the Engagement Project to compare results and trade ideas about strategies to use in the classroom.
 In particular, he worked with a co-teacher to conduct follow-up interviews with his students about their answers and to ask how Chris could make class more meaningful and engaging.
 The process helped Chris to get a richer picture of his students’ experiences and to get ideas for improvements.

-Chris saw a remarkable 26 percentage-point improvement in his survey results around Meaningful Work between January 28 and March 24, 2019, which corresponds to about 7 more students in his class reporting that they see their work as meaningful to their lives outside of school.
+Chris saw a remarkable 26 percentage-point improvement in his survey results around Meaningful Work between January 28 and March 24, 2019.
 In addition, Chris said, the students in his focal class began “beating other classes in unit assessments [even though they came in lowest.]
 I think that's an amazing trend that speaks to the value of culture and the value of the three domains” emphasized by the Engagement Project.